Categories

 And you know it makes me wonder

-What’s going on under the ground, hmmm
+What’s going on under the ground

 Do you know?
 Don’t you wonder?